|

 hospital right away.

-the courtesy of Lewis Ward, who provided a copy from the
+the courtesy of the late Lewis Ward in VT, who provided a copy from the

 newsletter of Chapter 240, which obtained its copy, reprinted